IanLynnEE/pathological-voice-classification/README.md

 $$x_t=\sum_{i=1}^{M}a_ix_{t-i}$$

-Take the square error and summation all the point we get the loss as the following:
+Take the square error and summation all the points we get the loss as the following:

 $$E=\sum_{t=M+1}^{N}(x_t-\sum_{i=1}^{M}a_ix_{t-i})^2$$